Programs • News • Events

 This donation advances the Rotary’s desire to support opportunities for improving our communities today by investing in the generation of tomorrow.
 By underwriting the StarLab, Rotarians are also supporting STEM education.
 (STEM is an acronym for science, technology, engineering, and math.)
 STEM helps students acquire useful skills for making informed, inquiry-based decisions and students to build foundations for success in their futures, regardless of their chosen career.
 “We are tremendously grateful to the Rotary Foundation of Quincy.
 This donation allows us to bring a museum-quality planetarium to youth in our community and expand science learning for our schools,” states Amy Lefringhouse, Gardner Camp’s Executive Director.
 (10/2020) Learn more about our Astronomy program.

-Gardner Camp will partner with organizations to offer youth the highest caliber mentoring and instruction on subjects related to hunter safety, hunting heritage, waterfowl and migratory birds, wildlife and habitat management through a variety of educational strategies.
-This will include teaching youth the basic skills, values, techniques and responsibilities of hunting.
+Gardner Camp partners with organizations to offer youth the highest caliber mentoring and instruction on subjects related to hunter safety, hunting heritage, waterfowl and migratory birds, wildlife, and habitat management through a variety of educational strategies.
+This will include teaching youth the basic skills, values, techniques, and responsibilities of hunting.
 Gardner Camp wishes to partner with organizations to increase the number of youth who participate in hunting activities and provide a safe, positive hunting experience for all youth.

 Interested in hunting at Gardner Camp?
 Find out more information and how to apply here.

-Gardner Camp will collaborate with youth-serving non-profit organizations in offering high-quality outdoor recreation and science-based programming to achieve shared positive outcomes that benefit youth.
+Gardner Camp collaborates with youth-serving non-profit organizations in offering high-quality outdoor recreation and science-based programming to achieve shared positive outcomes that benefit youth.
 We provide programming in these areas:

 - Wetland & Waterfowl Ecology

 - Outdoor Skills - Orienteering, Fire Building, Shelter Building, Backpacking

 - Nature Art & Photography